josephinebourghardt/MDEF/docs/term2/05-Micro Challenge I.md

 Cagsun Acemoglu · Josephine Bourghardt · Korbi Nida-Rumelin · Ramiro Arganaraz

-This is my personal reflection and notes from the first Micro Challenge.
+These are my personal reflection and notes from the first Micro Challenge.

 ## PROJECT